foo123/GrammarTree/README.md

 # GrammarTree

-Grammar to Abstract Syntax Tree (in JSON format) generic parser for JavaScript / Python / PHP
+Generic Parser that parses any Grammar to Abstract Syntax Tree, for JavaScript / Python / PHP

+**in progress**